-This page provides a home for research and data that are produced out of the BruinX office.
+This page provides a home for research and data related to equity, diversity, and inclusion.

-Current and trend information about the gender and racial/ethnic composition of students, faculty, and staff may be viewed using our BruinX Dashboards.
+Current and trend information about the gender and racial/ethnic composition of students, faculty, and staff may be viewed via the BruinX Dashboards.

-Learn more about the BruinXperience app, our real-time student climate assessment mobile app launched in the 2018-2019 school year.
+Learn more about the BruinXperience app, our real-time student climate assessment mobile app launched in academic year 2018-19.
 Look for us to post preliminary findings soon!

-Our BruinX Dashboards are user-friendly, interactive visualizations that help us see important information about UCLA, including the diversity of its students, staff, and faculty.
-In the spirit of fast iteration, new Dashboards are added regularly and existing Dashboards are updated as new information becomes available.
+BruinX Dashboards are user-friendly, interactive visualizations that help us see important information about UCLA, including the diversity of its students, staff, and faculty.

 Prior to the BruinX Dashboards, information about the gender and racial/ethnic composition of regular-rank faculty was published in the UCLA Campus Faculty Diversity Monograph.
 Campus Mongraphs contain statistics about the current population of regular-rank faculty at the department level.
 Academic departments in all schools, except for the School of Medicine, are included in the Monograph.